Oakland Hills Country Club: History

 In 1982, the Galleria was installed along the walls of the second floor hallway from the Mixed Grille to the Ladies Lounge and Locker area.
 Over 200 pictures of past tournaments as well as views of the early Clubhouse and grounds were hung.

 Remodeling and expansion of the Men's Grille was completed in 1986.
 At this time major remodeling and decorating brought complete new looks in the Great Room, South Dining Room, Casino Bar as well as the Mixed Grille and Director's Room.

 The 1991 U.S. Senior Open started with 37 amateurs and 119 professionals.
 Michigan's Mike Hill enjoyed the first day lead of 68.
 The second day of play was highlighted by difficult greens and J. C. Snead took the lead with a 69.
 On Sunday, Chi-Chi Rodríguez and Jack Nicklaus tied on the 18th green with 282.
 With the playoff on Monday, Rodríguez finished with 69 to Nicklaus' 65.

 Members and guests were introduced to the "Walk of Champions" in 1993.
 Huge boulders, each 8–10 tons, containing commemorative plaques honoring twelve golfing greats, were installed along the first tee.
 Extra variegated stones will carry on future winners.

 In 1996 the first extra "Stone" was used after the U.S. Open.
 This Open will long be remembered for Steve Jones winning with a par on the 18th green.
 Tom Lehman and Davis Love III tied for second.
 The Open will also be remembered for the storm, which washed out the 18th hole bunker.
 The grounds crew worked throughout the night draining water from many holes and reconstructed the damaged bunker in time for play on Thursday morning.

+PGA Pro Patrick Wilkes-Krier tees off on the first hole of Oakland Hills South.

 In January 1999, the club began a $16.25 million renovation project that included the Pro Shop, Bag Room, and remodeling and restoration of the clubhouse.
 The club reopened to the membership in May 2000.

 Oakland Hills Country Club hosted the 2002 U.S. Amateur won by Ricky Barnes.
 The club also hosted the 2004 Ryder Cup and the 2008 PGA Championship.

 Oakland Hills hosted the 2016 U.S. Amateur, won by Australian Curtis Luck.

 Frustrated with not being selected for any major championships for at least two decade period, Oakland Hills decided to undergo a complete renovation of the South Course from the fall of 2019 to July 2021.
 Led by Gil Hanse, the renovation removed trees, increased the size of greens (while adding the SubAir system), and removed bunkers while increasing the size of the remaining ones.
 The main goals of the renovation was to make play easier for the membership, while making the course formidable for potential major championships.
 The United States Golf Association, considering awarding Oakland Hills for their first U.S. Open since 1996, visited multiple times throughout the renovation.